 If there is no listing on Airbnb for a particular property, select the "Create New Listing" option at the top.
 This will tell OwnerRez to create a new listing on the fly when the mapping operation completes.

-The second drop-down shows the type of sync options available for the property.
-There are three options:
+The second drop-down shows the type of sync options available for the property (will not show until you've first selected the Airbnb listing in the first drop-down).
+There are two options:

 - Limited - only rates, surcharges/discounts, tax settings, availability and pricing rules (not booking rules, but including minimum-stay rules) and availability will sync between Airbnb and OwnerRez for this property.
 Property content and cancellation policies will not be synced.
 Anything related to a booking (bookings, messages, special offers, quotes, reviews), etc. will also be synced.

 - Everything - all property content, rates, rules, availability, quotes, bookings and reviews (and anything else that can be synced) will be synced between Airbnb and OwnerRez for this property.
 This is the recommended option.

 When you've configured all your property mappings, click the Save button at the bottom.
-The system will store your mappings and then begin syncing with Airbnb under the covers.
-If you selected to create a new listing, that will happen as well.
+The system will ask you to confirm if your mappings will be overwriting any data on Airbnb.
+Looks like this: